-The AODocs storage account is a Google account belonging to your G Suite domain that you have assigned to AODocs.
-It is used by AODocs to own the managed files in Google Drive.
+The AODocs storage account is a Google account belonging to your G Suite domain that you assign to AODocs.
+It's used by AODocs to own your managed files in Google Drive.

-AODocs uses the storage account to build an internal folder structure that is necessary to perform certain AODocs functions.
-In particular AODocs files owned by the AODocs storage account are organized in a slightly different way than in regular user accounts and some folders may appear “duplicated”.
-As a result, the AODocs storage account must be dedicated to AODocs and not be used directly by other human users.
+AODocs uses the storage account to build an internal folder structure that is needed to perform certain AODocs functions.
+In particular, AODocs documents owned by the AODocs storage account are organized in a slightly different way from regular user accounts and some folders may appear “duplicated”.
+As a result, the AODocs storage account must be dedicated to AODocs and not be used directly by human users.

 AODocs super administrators can configure multiple AODocs storage accounts.

-Having multiple storage accounts can be necessary in the following situations:
+It may be necessary to have multiple storage accounts in the following situations:

-Storage accounts can only be allocated at the library level: all the files contained in a specific library must be owned by the same storage account, but multiple libraries can share a same storage account.
-If several storage accounts have been configured, when creating a new library, AODocs will ask you to select a storage account from the list of available accounts.
+Storage accounts can be allocated only at the library level: all the files contained in a specific library must be owned by the same storage account.
+However, multiple libraries can share the same storage account.
+If several storage accounts have been configured, when you create a new library, AODocs asks you to select a storage account from the list of available accounts.

-Note: Google Drive does not allow ownership transfer between accounts belonging to different G Suite domains.
-As a result, when a user who does not belong to the AODocs storage account's domain adds a file into AODocs, AODocs must make a copy of the file so that the copy is owned by the AODocs storage account.
+Note: Google Drive doesn't allow ownership transfer between accounts belonging to different G Suite domains.
+As a result, when a user who doesn't belong to the AODocs storage account's domain adds a file in AODocs, AODocs must make a copy of the file so the copy is owned by the AODocs storage account.

-The AODocs storage accounts do not use AODocs licenses, no matter how many storage accounts are configured in your AODocs libraries configuration.
+AODocs storage accounts don't use AODocs licenses, no matter how many storage accounts are configured on your domain.

-- AODocs storage account should be considered as a technical account.
+- The AODocs storage account should be considered as a technical account.

-- In Google Drive, moving files, folders, or modifying file permissions directly from the AODocs storage account can disrupt AODocs processes and result in malfunctions.
+- In Google Drive, moving files and folders or modifying file permissions directly from the AODocs storage account can disrupt AODocs processes and result in malfunction.

-- Under no circumstance a storage account name or email address should be changed.
+- Under no circumstance should you change a storage account name or email address.

-- Changing the password of the storage account does not impact AODocs.
+- Changing the password of the storage account or enabling 2 step authentication on it doesn't impact AODocs.